scipy/scipy/doc/source/dev/roadmap-detailed.rst

 B-spline object).

-*Scalability and performance*: For the FITPACK-based functionality, the data size is limited by 32-bit Fortran integer size, thus scaling requires having the ILP64 support in the Meson-based build system.
+*Scalability and performance*: For the FITPACK-based functionality, the data size is limited by 32-bit Fortran integer size (for non-ILP64 builds).
-For N-D scattered interpolators (which are QHull based) and N-D regular grid interpolators we need to check performance on large data sets and improve where lacking.
+For N-D scattered interpolators (which are QHull based) and N-D regular grid interpolators we need to check performance on large data sets and improve where lacking (gh-16483 makes progress in this direction).

 *Ideas for new features*: NURBS support could be added.